Police Deny Recovering 19 SUVs from Arase

 Dele Ogbodo in Abuja

-The Nigeria Police Force (NPF) on Monday denied it recovered 19 Sport Utility Vehicles (SUVs) from the immediate past Inspector General of Police (IG), Mr. Solomon Arase.
+The Nigeria Police Force (NPF) monday denied recovering 19 Sport Utility Vehicles (SUVs) from the immediate past Inspector General of Police (IG), Mr. Solomon Arase.

-A competent source who spoke with THISDAY under anonymity at the Louis Edet House, the Police Force Headquarters in Abuja, said the authors of the report which appeared in both online and print media are only making attempts to pitch the current Inspector General of Police, Mr. Ibrahim Idris against Arase.
+A competent source who spoke with THISDAY, under anonymity at the Force Headquarters in Abuja said the authors of the report which appeared in both online and print media are only making attempts to pit the current IG, Mr. Ibrahim Idris against Arase.

-While advising journalists to always cross-check with the Police for clarification on sensitive issues, he said: “You can hear me talking to one of the reporters who wrote the unsubstantiated report.
-What is contained in that report are just figments of their imagination.
-This guy never called to confirm the report.
+While advising journalists to always cross-check with the police for clarification on sensitive issues, he said: “You can hear me talking to one of the reporters who wrote the unsubstantiated report.
+What is contained in that report are just figment of their imagination.
+This guy never called to confirmed the report.

 “You can read the report and see that it was never credited to any source.
 Please, journalists should cross-check for facts before going to press.”

-While dismissing the report that the Police recovered the 19 SUVs from the former IGP, he said: “You can go round the police premises and ask questions to find out if there movement of recovered cars into the premises in the last few days.”
+While dismissing the report that the police recovered the 19 SUVs from the former IG, he said: “You can go round the police premises and ask questions to find out if there were movement of recovered cars into the premises in the last few days.

-Recalled that few weeks on assumption of duty, Idris granted an interview to few media houses alleging that the outgoing IG (Arase) and few retired Deputy Inspector General of Police (DIGs), had carted some SUVs while leaving office.
+Recalled that a few weeks after assuming office, Idris granted an interview to few media houses alleging that Arase and few retired Deputy Inspectors General of Police (DIGs), had carted away some SUVs.

-The controversy generated so much heat while Arase was in the United Kingdom (UK), denying the allegation of carting away the SUVs.
+The controversy generated so much heat while Arase was in the United Kingdom, denying the allegation.

 Arase while clearing the insinuation, added that information on the SUVs were contained in his hand-over notes to his successor, who was in acting capacity then.